xBazilio/xBazilio/README.md

 - 👋 Hi, I’m @xBazilio
 - 👀 I’m interested in Video Games
-- 🌱 I’m currently learning Kubernetes, Jenkins, CI/CD
+- 🌱 I’m currently learning Go

 <!---
 xBazilio/xBazilio is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.